MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-planning-agent-deployment.md

 - An account that has local administrator rights on the target computer.
 - Windows Installer 3.1.
 To install, see article 893803 in the Microsoft Knowledge Base https://go.microsoft.com/fwlink/?LinkId=86322 <!--<verify if we need to continue calling this out\-->
 - Microsoft Core XML Services (MSXML) 6 on the Operations Manager product installation media in the \msxml sub directory.
-Push agent installation installs MSXML 6 on the target device if it's not already installed. <!--<verify if we need to continue calling this out-->
+Push agent installation installs MSXML 6 on the target device if it isn't already installed. <!--<verify if we need to continue calling this out-->

 # [Agent deployment to UNIX and Linux system](#tab/UnixLinux)